neliojrr/neliojrr.github.io/about/index.md

 right now.
 We make all the frontend with Javascript/ReactJS.
 We use PHP for backend and we run some background jobs in golang.

-I'm a really enthusiast of open source and I've been making some contributions.
+I'm a really enthusiastic of open source and I've been making some contributions.
 Mainly Ruby projects.

 I used to play acoustic guitar quite often and also basketball (I take it